-Students are provided the following information on regulatory alignment and required to sign an acknowledgement form located within their admissions packet.
+Students are provided with the following information on regulatory alignment and are required to sign an acknowledgement form located within their admissions packet.

-8/2/23, 11:15 AM All Forms > MFT Student Acknowledgement Form MFT Student Acknowledgement Form MFT Student Acknowledgement F orm Record: Registrant Name or Email Address Regulatory Alignment Student Signed Acknowledgement Marriage and Family Therapy is a profession that leads to a MFT in that state, $% \left\{ 1,2,\ldots,n\right\} =0$ licensure in all 50 states; however, each state has its own law and regulations about what is needed to become licensed as s earned in another state.
-Review license requirements in the state you intend to practice as soon as possible so that you tate lines.
-Here is the link to each state's licensure resources: MFT State/Provincial Resources (AAMFT.org) mily Therapy graduate program was designed to meet MFT licensure requirements in the state of Wisconsin.
-You may read Visconsin by clicking this link: DSPS Professions - MFT (dsps.wi.gov) If you have questions about the program's alignment wit dpolacek@edgewood.edu , h professional licensure you may contact the Associate Dean and Program Director: Deb Polacek at that licensing regulations differ across states and provinces.
-I understand that Edgewood College's MFT program is designe isin, and that an MFT degree from this program may not meet MFT licensing requirement in a different state First Name Middle Name Last Name Type your name to electronically sign this form.
-7
+8/2/23, 11:15 AM All Forms > MFT Student Acknowledgement Form /23, 11:15 AM MFT Student Acknowledgement Form Forms > MFT Student Acknowledgement Form MFT Student Acknowledgement For rm Record: Registrant Name or Email Address Regulatory Alignment Student Signed Acknowledgement Marriage and Family Therapy is a profession that leads to $\mbox{\it I}$ a MFT in that state, licensure in all 50 states; however, each state has its own law v and regulations about what is needed to become licensed as earned in another state, Review license requirements in the tines.
+Here is the link to each state's licensure resources: illy Therapy graduate program was designed to meet MFT lic isconsin by clicking this link: DSPS Professions - MFT (dsps ensure requirements in the state of Wisconsin.
+You may readwi.gov) If you have questions about the program's alignment with dpolacek@edgewood.edu , professional licensure you may contact the Associate Dean a and Program Director: Deb Polacek at nat licensing regulations differ across states and provinces.
+I sin, and that an MFT degree from this program may not meet I understand that Edgewood College's MFT program is designed t MFT licensing requirement in a different state First Name Middle Name Last Name Type your name to electronically sign this form.